Leah on the Offbeat: Critical reception

-Leah on the Offbeat has received positive reviews.
+Leah on the Offbeat received positive reviews.
 Booklist noted that Albertalli "has a fantastic ear for voice, and it’s beautifully on display in Leah’s funny, wry, and vulnerable first-person narrative."
-The entertainment site Hypeable praised the story, Leah's characterization, and "a voice to another wave of LGBTQ+ youth".
+The entertainment site Hypable praised the story, Leah's characterization, and "a voice to another wave of LGBTQ+ youth".
 Bustle praised the story as well as depiction of social anxiety.

 Albertalli won the Goodreads Choice Award for Best Young Adult Fiction in 2018 for Leah on the Offbeat.
+Leah on the Offbeat was included on the American Library Association's 2019 Rainbow Book List.
+It was a #1 New York Times best seller upon publication.

+Book Banning Controversy

+The book was permanently banned from libraries and classrooms in Clay County School District, Florida, and temporarily banned (pending investigation) in Escambia County Public Schools, Florida, and Beaufort County School District, South Carolina.